sdegutis/immaculatalibrary.com/app/model/snippets/data/2021-12-06-the-foolishness-of-waiting-until-old-age-to-quit-sin.md

 archiveSlug: sinnersguide00luis
 archivePage: '245'
 bookSlug: the-sinners-guide
+tags:
+  - Doctors of the Church
+  - Doctrine
+  - Exhortation
+  - Morals
+  - Justice
 ---

 > Let me call your attention to the foolish choice you make in selecting old age as a time for repentance, and permitting your youth to go fruitlessly by.